Maksymilian-cloud/PsExec/README.md

    - Clone the repository or download the ZIP file containing the project files from GitHub.

 2. **Run the Setup Script**:
-   - Locate the `SetupSystemCmd.bat` file.
+   - Locate the `PsExec.exe` file.
    - Right-click on the file and select **Run as administrator**.
 This will:
-     - Download the `PsExec.exe` utility from the provided link.
+     - Download the `PsExec.exe` utility from the provided link in the code.
      - Create a batch script `PsExec.bat` on your desktop.
      - Add a right-click context menu option to open the Command Prompt with SYSTEM privileges.